natewoodward/natewoodward.github.io/_drafts/bash-output-patterns.md

 1. First we define some variables.
 No surprises here.
 1. Then we start a `sleep` process in the background.
 Other child processes of our script will end if this process terminates.
 1. Set a trap to `kill` the sleep process if our script exits early.
 This ensures our child processes are cleaned up sooner rather than later.
-1. Then we launch a somewhat complicated pipeline in the background.
+1. Then we launch a pipeline in the background.
-   * First, we `tail` the log file, passing the following options to tail:
+   * First[^3], we `tail` the log file, passing the following options to tail:
      * `-F`: Follow the log file by name, rather than by file descriptor.
-That way it doesn't matter if the service rotates the logfile when it restarts.
+That way if the service rotates the logfile when it restarts, we'll find the new log file and continue printing messages from it.
      * `-n0`: Follow the log file starting where it currently ends.
 We don't need the context of the previous 10 log messages.
      * `--pid $timerpid`: If the sleep process exits, so does the tail process.
 So we'll stop outputting the log file after `$timeout` seconds at most, or sooner if the sleep process is killed early.
    * We pipe tail's output to a `sed` command that prints the output until it reaches the service's startup message.
 Then it exits, and